13 Apps to Make Your Japan Trip Easier

 Payke

-This is very helpful if you’re traveling with any specialist dietary needs, want to buy something like skincare with a particular active in it or, get sick in Japan and need to look for medication with (or without) a certain ingredient in it.
-That was how I found it.
-I needed something to check there wasn’t ibuprofen in some medicine I wanted to buy.
+This is very helpful if you’re travelling with any specialist dietary needs, want to buy something like skincare with a particular active ingredient in it or, get sick in Japan and need to look for medication with (or without) a certain ingredient in it.

 You simply scan the product’s barcode into the app, and it shows you the ingredients in English.